 Active in all musical areas, Mr. Haaheim has also performed extensively as a chamber musician and jazz drummer.
 He collaborated with Yo-Yo Ma in a Civic Orchestra / Silk Road Ensemble performance, and recorded the premiere of Augusta Read Thomas’s “Terpsichore’s Dream” with members of the Chicago Symphony.
 Mr. Haaheim has performed with Chicago’s ensemble dal niente, and premiered Ryosuke Yagi’s “Mirrors…for timpani” with the UCSB Ensemble of Contemporary Music.
 Other projects have included drumming for the jazz-fusion quartet “The J3 Intent” and the alt-country band “The Lost Cartographers.”
 At Gustavus, Mr. Haaheim was selected for the honors recital and won first place in the orchestra’s concerto competition.
 Extra-musical interests include backpacking and hiking, rock climbing, and both downhill and cross-country skiing.

-Born in Jerusalem, Benjamin Hochman began his studies with Esther Narkiss at the Conservatory of the Rubin Academy in Jerusalem and Emanuel Krasovsky in Tel Aviv.
-He is a graduate of the Curtis Institute of Music and the Mannes College of Music where his principal teachers were Claude Frank and Richard Goode.
+Born in Jerusalem, Hochman began his piano studies with Esther Narkiss at the Conservatory of the Rubin Academy, and Emanuel Krasovsky in Tel Aviv.
+He is a graduate of the Curtis Institute of Music, where he studied with Claude Frank, and the Mannes College of Music, where he studied with Richard Goode.
 His studies were supported by the America-Israel Cultural Foundation.
-In addition to being on the faculty at Bard Conservatory he is currently on the piano faculty of the Longy School of Music of Bard College.
-Benjamin Hochman is a Steinway Artist and lives in New York City with his wife, violinist Jennifer Koh.
+He serves on the piano faculty of Bard College Conservatory of Music.
+Hochman is a Steinway Artist and lives in New York City.
+His website is www.benjaminhochman.com.

 Melissa HooperMelissa Hooper was named assistant principal oboe of the Baltimore Symphony Orchestra in 2014.
 She has performed as a guest musician with the Metropolitan Opera, the National Symphony Orchestra, and the symphony orchestras of Hawaii and San Antonio.
 Ms. Hooper received a Bachelor of Music degree from The Juilliard School, where she was a student of Elaine Douvas.
 She then attended the University of Texas at Austin, serving as a teaching assistant for Rebecca Henderson.
 During recent summers, Ms. Hooper has performed at the Aspen Music Festival and School, where she was a recipient of the New Horizons Fellowship.

-Yi-Wen JiangViolinist Yi-Wen Jiang was born into a musical family in Beijing where both parents were professional musicians in the Chinese Navy Orchestra.
-Having been immersed in such a musical family – his father a Concertmaster for over 35 years and his mother a solo soprano – Jiang was most intrigued by the violin.
-After hearing Beethoven's violin concerto (the family's only owned piece of recorded music) at the age of three, Jiang was committed to becoming a world-class violinist.
-This western influence framed Jiang's passion for composition and performance, and still follows him today in performances by the Shanghai Quartet.
+Yi-Wen JiangViolinist Yi-Wen Jiang was born into a musical family in Beijing where both parents were professional musicians – his father a Concertmaster for over 35 years and his mother a soprano soloist.
+After hearing Beethoven's violin concerto at the age of three, Jiang understood his life’s path: to become a professional violinist.

-Jiang made his concerto debut at the age of 17 with the Central Opera House Orchestra in Beijing where he played the Prokofiev D Major Concerto Opus 19.
-In 1981, after winning top prize at the first China Youth Violin Competition, Jiang was accepted to study with Professor Han Li at the Central Conservatory of Music.
-After receiving a full scholarship from McDonnell-Douglas at the St. Louis Conservatory, Jiang came to the U.S. in 1985 to study with Taras Gabora and Michael Tree.
-Other teachers in the U.S. included Arnold Steinhardt and Pinchas Zuckerman.
-As a prizewinner at the Montreal International Competitions, he appeared as a soloist with the Victoria Symphony and Montreal Symphony.
-Jiang had appeared at many international music festivals by the age of 22.
+His rise in the musical world was meteoric.
+Jiang made his concerto debut at the age of 17 in Beijing.
+He won the top prize at the first China Youth Violin Competition, paving the way for him to study with Professor Han Li at the Central Conservatory of Music.
+Afterward, he received a full scholarship from McDonnell-Douglas at the St. Louis Conservatory, and moved to the U.S. in 1985 to study with Taras Gabora and Michael Tree.
+After St. Louis, he enrolled in the graduate programme of Rutgers University, where he studied four years with Arnold Steinhardt.
+Jiang credits Steinhardt with having the most influence on his playing, followed by highly influential master classes with Pinchas Zuckerman.
+After his prize-winning performance at the Montreal International Competition, he appeared as a soloist with the Victoria Symphony and Montreal Symphony, and was featured at many international music festivals by the age of 22.

 Barbara Jöstlein CurrieBarbara Jöstlein Currie joined the Met Orchestra in 1998, as assistant horn.
 A year later, she won the 4th horn position which she has held since.
 Growing up in Chicago and studying with former Chicago Symphony Orchestra musicians Phil Farkas and Nancy Fako, she left for New York to study with former Met principal horn, Julie Landsman at the Juilliard school with a full scholarship.
 During her studies, she took a year off to play third and associate horn with the Jerusalem Symphony Orchestra in Israel.